Derived Mackey functors and $C_{p^n}$-equivariant cohomology: Introduction

-Equivariant cohomology is the cohomology of categorical fixedpoints of genuine $G$-spectra.
-Hence, properties \Cref{property.cat.fps}-\Cref{property.cat.from.geom} collectively imply that derived Mackey functors provide a fruitful context for computing equivariant cohomology.
-Indeed, in practice geometric fixedpoints are much easier to compute than categorical fixedpoints.
-The theory of stratifications gives a description of the functor \Cref{functor.from.G.spt.to.DMack} in terms of geometric fixedpoints; in particular, it gives a simple description of the composite functor
+Now, equivariant cohomology is by definition the cohomology of categorical fixedpoints of genuine $G$-spectra.
+By definition, the $\ZZ$-linearization functor

-as chains on fixedpoint spaces.
-So, properties \Cref{property.cat.fps}-\Cref{property.cat.from.geom} imply that the passage from geometric fixedpoints to categorical fixedpoints can be performed in the much simpler context of derived Mackey functors.
-Ultimately, this yields an algebraic description of the equivariant cohomology of a genuine $G$-space in terms of chains on its fixedpoint spaces.
+is compatible with both geometric and categorical fixedpoints.
+In practice, geometric fixedpoints are much easier to compute than categorical fixedpoints.
+In particular, the equivariant suspension spectrum functor takes fixedpoints to \emph{geometric} fixedpoints, and moreover the geometric fixedpoints functors are symmetric monoidal.

-By contrast, a standard technique in equivariant homotopy theory is to compute equivariant cohomology using resolutions of Mackey functors (see e.g.\! \cite{Lewis-ROG-linear-Zp,Green-projmackey,Zeng-eq-EM}), which is tantamount to performing homological algebra in the derived $\infty$-category $\bD(\Mack_G(\Ab))$ of the abelian category $\Mack_G(\Ab)$ of Mackey functors.
-The $\infty$-category $\bD(\Mack_G(\Ab))$ is quite different from $\Mack_G(\Mod_\ZZ)$.\footnote{Indeed, $\Mack_G(\Mod_\ZZ)$ admits a t-structure whose heart is the abelian category $\Mack_G(\Ab)$ of Mackey functors, but the canonical functor $\bD(\Mack_G(\Ab)) \ra \Mack_G(\Mod_\ZZ)$ is not an equivalence.} In particular, it possesses property \Cref{property.cat.fps}, but not property \Cref{property.geom.fps} or \Cref{property.cat.from.geom}.
-This tends to make computations much harder; in particular, they generally involve a proliferation of spectral sequences.
+The compatibility of the $\ZZ$-linearization functor with both types of fixedpoint functors implies that the passage from geometric fixedpoints to categorical fixedpoints can be performed in the much simpler context of derived Mackey functors.
+Ultimately, this yields an algebraic description of the equivariant cohomology of a genuine $G$-space in terms of cochains on its fixedpoint spaces.

-The triangulated category of derived Mackey functors was first considered by Kaledin in \cite{Kaledin-Mack}, who suggested that it should possess properties \Cref{property.cat.fps}-\Cref{property.cat.from.geom}; this is essentially the content of \cite[Conjectures 8.10 and 8.11]{Kaledin-Mack}.
-The work in this paper may be seen as resolving and applying those conjectures.
+By contrast, a standard technique in equivariant homotopy theory is to compute equivariant cohomology using resolutions of Mackey functors (see e.g.\! \cite{Lewis-ROG-linear-Zp,Green-projmackey,Zeng-eq-EM}).
+This is tantamount to performing homological algebra in the derived $\infty$-category $\bD(\Mack_G(\Ab))$ of the abelian category $\Mack_G(\Ab)$ of Mackey functors, which does not enjoy the favorable properties of $\Mack_G(\Mod_\ZZ)$.